Skip to Sidebar Skip to Content

 What are Terraform Variable Definitions Files?

-Terraform variable definitions files are files used in Terraform to declare and assign values to variables.
-These files provide a way to configure and parameterize Terraform configurations, allowing users to control various aspects of infrastructure provisioning and configuration dynamically.
+Terraform variable definition files are used to declare and assign values to variables.
+They provide a way to configure and parameterise Terraform configurations, allowing users to control various aspects of infrastructure provisioning and configuration dynamically.
 Variable definition files typically have the file extension .tfvars.

-Note: Terraform variables can be defined in the infrastructure plan, but it's best practice to store them in a variable file.
+Note: Terraform variables can be defined in the main infrastructure plan, but it's best practice to store them in a tfvars file.

 Below is an example of a variable file named variables.tfvars.